The Slow WordPress Problem

 Look for:

-- Time to First Byte (TTFB) over 600ms = hosting problem
+- TTFB over 600ms = hosting problem

 - Large images in the waterfall = image optimization needed

-- Many JavaScript/CSS files = plugin bloat
+- Many JavaScript and CSS files = plugin bloat

 - Long DOM interactive time = render-blocking resources